SumitM0432/Malicious-Webpage-Classifier/README.md

 - **scripts**: Contains all the code used for the main scripts </br>
-	* eval_metrics.py - Evaluation Metrics for the training and testing
-	* cross_val.py - Crossvalidation code [StratifiedKFold]
-	* dataset.py - Contains the code for a custom dataset for the PyTorch DNN model
+	* config_loader.py - code to ingest the configs in the files
 	* model_dispatcher.py - Contains the ML and DL models
 	* predict.py - Python file to make a prediction
 	* preprocessing.py - Python file for preprocessing the dataset for training and testing
-	* preprocfunctions.py - Contains several functions to extract the features of the dataset if a particular feature is not given
 	* train.py - Main run file
-	* deployment.py - Python file for the deployment of the project on localhost using PyWebIO and Flask
-	* jsado.py, dumper.js - Code to find the Obfuscated JS code if the feature is not given [Github](https://github.com/lucianogiuseppe/JS-Auto-DeObfuscator)
-	* processing_fns - Contains all the individual python files to extract the features

-│   ├── __init__.py
-│   ├── config_loader.py
-│   ├── cross_val.py
-│   ├── dataset.py
-│   ├── default_accuracy.py
-│   ├── domain_functions.py
-│   ├── dumper.js
-│   ├── eval_metrics.py
-└── └── jsado.py
 - **src**: Contains all the code used for the main scripts </br>
+	* config_loader.py - code to ingest the configs in the files
 	* eval_metrics.py - Evaluation Metrics for the training and testing
 	* cross_val.py - Crossvalidation code [StratifiedKFold]
 	* dataset.py - Contains the code for a custom dataset for the PyTorch DNN mode
-	* preprocfunctions.py - Contains several functions to extract the features of the dataset if a particular feature is not given
+	* domain_function.py - Contains several functions to extract the features of the dataset if a particular feature is not given
 	* jsado.py, dumper.js - Code to find the Obfuscated JS code if the feature is not given [Github](https://github.com/lucianogiuseppe/JS-Auto-DeObfuscator)

 - **requirement.txt**: Packages required for the project to run.